wencharmwang/RSS3-Wiki/src/rss3-sdk-for-javascript.md

 });
 ```

-Possible values for field is available at [API#Supported auto items](/guide/api.html#supported-auto-items).
+Possible values for field is available at [API#Supported auto items](/api.html#supported-auto-items).

-Some of these items are changes to assets, such as getting an NFT, we may also need their details to render the image and name of the assets, which again uses the `rss3.assets.getDetails` method mentioned above.
+Some of these items will contain references to assets, such as NFTs.
+We can get their details (e.g. images and collections) with any NFT API.
+Of course, the RSS3 Network provides a way to do this with `rss3.assets.getDetails` (more about assets can be found at [Getting Asset List](/guide/rss3-sdk-for-javascript.html#getting-asset-list)).
+A simple example is provided here:

 ```ts
 const assets = page1.filter((item) => item?.target?.field?.startsWith('assets-')).map((item) => item.target.field.replace(/^assets-/, ''));